 of peacekeepers and diplomats abroad.

 Winthrop MUN's "PolSec," is modeled after a combination of the United Nations' General Assembly First and Fourth Committees.
-These committees deal with subjects pertaining to decolonization, peacekeeping troops,
+These committees deal with subjects pertaining to decolonization, peacekeeping troops, nuclear weapons, disarmament, and matters of war.
+This committee is essential in keeping international peace and security.

 Often considered the strong hand of the UN, the Security Council consists of 15 Member States, five of which are Permanent Members and 10 non-permanent members who serve two-year terms on the Council.
 Each Council member has one vote; but if a Permanent Member (China, France, Russia, the UK, and the US) votes "no," they invoke the "power of veto."
 "Veto power" is given only to the Permanent Members (P-5) and just one can strike down any resolution to be passed, even if all other Council Members vote "yes."